n3s0/n3s0.github.io/content/feed/writeups/shhc-kringlecon/2024/index.md

 ### Hardware Hacking 101: Part 2

+{{< image src="hardware_part2.png" alt="Image of hardware hacking 101 part 2" position="center" style="border-radius: 8px;" >}}

+The objective of this challenge is to grant access to card number 42 by modifying the card database.
+This can be done using the `Santa's Little Helper (SLH)` tool.
+But, it's password protected.
+Once we've found the password we'll be able to modify the card and move forward to the next challenge.

+> Next, we need to access the terminal and modify the access database.
+We're
+> looking to grant access to card number 42.
+>
+> Start by using the slh application—that’s the key to getting into the access
+> database.
+Problem is, the ‘slh’ tool is password-protected, so we need to find
+> it first.
+>
+> Search the terminal thoroughly; passwords sometimes get left out in the open.
+>
+> Once you've found it, modify the entry for card number 42 to grant access.
+> Sounds simple, right?
+Let’s get to it!
+>
+> -- **Jewel Loggins (Front Yard (Act I))**

 #### Solution (Silver)

+Connected to the Hardware Hacking 101: Part 2 terminal and it went through its post process to startup the `slhconsole`.

 ```sh
 U-Boot SPL 2024.08 (Dec 24 2023 - 23:59:59 +0000)
 Preparing sleigh for takeoff...